Rocketed to tiny-town stardom by ABC's latest series, discover the real Rosehaven.

 2. On the way – Huonville

-Those with a penchant for sweet treats will be pawing over silky smooth options at the The Cat’s Tongue Chocolatiers.
+Drop into The Naked Bike Coffee House & Motorcycle Workshop – it’s not everywhere you can get your motorbike sorted and enjoy a Tasmanian roasted coffee.
+The Naked Bike used to be in Geeveston (aka Rosehaven) so might share a few tips from their Huonville garage.
+Those with a penchant for sweet treats will be pawing over silky smooth options at the The Cat’s Tongue Chocolatiers (RENO).
 And we haven’t even mentioned our famed vineyards of the valley.
 On the way to Rosehaven, drop into Home Hill Winery and try their Pinot.
-Just this year Winestate Magazine named it Australia’s best.
+Not too long ago, Winestate Magazine named it Australia’s best.

 3. On the way – Franklin